Islam in Taiwan: Muslim-related events

 In 2017, the Islamic Cultural Fair was held at Daan Forest Park in Da'an District, Taipei.
 The event was jointly organized by CMA and the Department of Information and Tourism of Taipei City Government.
 It featured 60 vendor booths promoting Muslim cultures in Taiwan.
 It was held in conjunction with the 80th anniversary of CMA.

 On 29 March 2017, the Tourism Bureau of Tainan City Government organized a seminar in West Central District, Tainan on providing Muslim-friendly accommodations.
 The aim was to encourage the local hotels to provide Muslim-friendly facilities and Halal-certified meals in their premises, which in turn would transform Tainan into a Muslim-friendly city and attract more Muslim visitors.

+Launched in 2017, the Taiwan Muslim Youth Exchange Program is an annual event initiative of the Ministry of Foreign Affairs to booth exchanges between people-to-people and mutual understanding between Taiwan and countries of New Southbound Policy.

 The National Cheng Kung University organized the NCKU World Islam Campus Summit 2018 (成大世界伊斯蘭校園高峰會 (成大世界伊斯兰校园高峰会, Chéngdà Shìjiè Yīsīlán Xiàoyuán Gāofēng Huì)) at their campus on 6–7 June 2018 at their Tainan campus.
 The summit involved experts from academics, literary, art and business sectors, who shared their experience in addressing issues related to Islam and ways to create a better environment for Muslims in Taiwan.
 The summit was also attended by acting Tainan Mayor Li Meng-yen.
 Mayor Li made a statement that his government aim to make Tainan become a Muslim-friendly city.

 During the 2019 Food Taipei which was held on 19–22 June at Taipei Nangang Exhibition Center in Nangang District, Taipei, Halal Taiwan pavilion took part in the exhibition, showcasing various booths on foods, beverages and wellness products made accordance to the Islamic law.

 On 28–29 December 2019, an open-air festival at Daan Forest Park in Da'an District, Taipei was held with the name Islamic Cultural and Halal Food Festival.
 There were around 70 vendors offering various Islamic food, crafts and cultural experiences to the public.
 The event was co-organized by the Chinese Muslim Association and Taipei City Government.

 On 9–18 April 2021, an event named the Islamic Cultural Exhibition was held at the Wen-hua Gallery and Culture Corridors of Sun Yat-sen Memorial Hall in Taipei.
 The exhibition consisted of Arabic calligraphy, Islamic artifacts, Islamic architectures and the development of Islam in Taiwan.

+In conjunction with UN Arabic Language Day, the National Chengchi University hosted the celebration for the very first time in Taiwan in 2022.
+In 2023, National Central Library hosted the event with the theme Arabic — the Language of Poetry and Arts.
+The opening ceremony was attended by representatives from the Saudi Arabian Trade Office in Taipei and also Jordan and Oman.